What’s next after UK seeks 3-month delay to Brexit?

 SUMMIT SHOWDOWN

-May has asked the EU to let her argue for an extension at a summit in Brussels on Thursday.
-The 27 others will then discuss it, but there may not be an immediate decision.
-European Commission President Jean-Claude Juncker says EU leaders “will probably have to meet again next week” to make a final ruling.
+May plans to make her case to EU leaders at a summit in Brussels on Thursday.
+European Council President Donald Tusk said the bloc would likely authorize a short postponement, but only if Britain’s Parliament approved the Brexit agreement negotiated by the EU and May’s government.
+U.K. lawmakers have already rejected the deal twice.

+The leaders of the EU’s remaining countries are likely to give approve an extension in principle, then wait to see if May can get her deal through the House of Commons next week.

-The bloc is reluctant to agree to a three-month extension, saying that would require Britain to participate in May 23-26 elections for the European Parliament.
+The bloc may also have qualms about the length of the delay May is seeking.
+Some feel a three-month extension would require Britain to participate in May 23-26 elections for the European Parliament.
 The U.K. won’t be represented in the parliament after it quits the EU, and its seats already have been given to other countries to fill in the May election.

-Juncker has said the U.K. should leave by May 23 — or participate in the elections and face a longer delay until the end of the year or beyond.

 PARLIAMENTARY POKER